 - Establishment List (Type 6): This includes the establishment name, address, and total employee number for each physical location with fewer than 50 employees.

-- Establishment Report (Type 8): This report is mandated for every establishment you have that employs fewer than 50 people.
+- Establishment Report (Type 8): Every establishment with fewer than 50 employees must submit this report.

-Once you have completed filling out your required forms, you’re ready to file your EEO-1 report with the EEOC.
+Once you have completed filling out your required forms, you can file your EEO-1 report with the EEOC.

 How to file your EEO-1 report

 The filing process for the EEO-1 Component 1 report is on the EEOC website, which includes relevant materials, additional instructions, and FAQs.
-First-time filers can fill out a simple registration form online to set up an account to file their report each year.
+First-time filers can complete a simple online submission form to create an account and file their annual reports.

 - Register on the EEOC’s website